Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-The proof is based on the following lemma. \begin{lemma} For each man $m_i$ in $R$, in the procedure of eliminating the rotation $R$, $w_{i+1}$ (the subscript is taken modulo $r$) is the first woman to accept him, and each woman in $R$ accepts only one proposal during the procedure. \end{lemma} \begin{proof} According to the definition of rotations, $w_{i+1}$ is the second in $m_i$'s reduced list.
+To prove Lemma \ref{RotationReachability}, we first show the following claim. \begin{claim} For each man $m_i$ in $R$, in the procedure of eliminating the rotation $R$, $w_{i+1}$ (the subscript is taken modulo $r$) is the first woman to accept him, and each woman in $R$ accepts only one proposal during the procedure. \end{claim} \begin{proof} According to the definition of rotations, $w_{i+1}$ is the second in $m_i$'s reduced list.
 If there are other women between $w_i$ and $w_{i+1}$ in $m_i$'s preference list, they are absent from the reduced list because these women already hold proposals from better men.
 Henceforth, even though $m_i$ proposes to these women, they reject him.
 But $m_i$ is in $w_{i+1}$'s reduced list since $w_{i+1}$ is in $m_i$'s.
 Therefore, $m_i$ is a better choice for $w_{i+1}$ and $w_{i+1}$ accepts him.

 After the elimination, each man $m_i$ in $R$ proposes to $w_{i+1}$ and each man is accepted only once.
 Also each woman $w_{i+1}$ holds a new proposal from $m_i$ and thus accepts at least once.
-The conclusion is immediate since the total number of each man being accepted equals to the total number of each woman accepting a new partner. \end{proof}
+The conclusion is immediate since the total number of accepted men is equal to the total number of women who accept a new partner. \end{proof}